PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

 ### Working on PG11

 * Simple, debloated, no fancy menus and executes for exactly what you need!
-* Tested on UB 22/24 Server LTS (should work on Debian, but not tested)
+* Works on Ubuntu 22/Ubuntu 24/Debian 12
 * To Test (Use Ubuntu or Debian) CMD Line; once installed, type `pg` or `plexguide`

 <p align="center">